 Biomedical equipment technicians (BMETs) specialize in the installation, adjustment, testing, inspection and maintenance of electronic and mechanical equipment used to diagnose and treat diseases.
-Technicians demonstrate the use of equipment for other medical personnel and propose new equipment
+Technicians demonstrate the use of equipment for other medical personnel and propose new equipment purchases or modifications.

 Biomedical equipment technicians are usually supervised by biomedical engineers.
 They generally work a 5-day 40-hour week.
 Biomedical equipment technicians work in hospitals, medical centers, clinics, manufacturing sales or service.